contemporary vs traditional art comparison

 A Timeline Isn’t the Whole Story

 Sure, time is a factor, but it’s not the only one.
-Contemporary art is generally considered art produced from the mid-20th century to the present day.
+Contemporary art is generally considered art produced from the mid-20th century to the present day (2026).
 This period saw massive shifts in global politics, technology, and culture, and art inevitably reflected and responded to these changes.
 Traditional art, conversely, spans millennia, encompassing everything from prehistoric cave paintings to the Renaissance, Baroque, and Impressionist eras.
-While ‘modern art’ (roughly 1860s to 1970s) acts as a bridge, contemporary art takes the departures from tradition even further.
+While ‘modern art’ (roughly the 1860s to the 1970s) acts as a bridge, contemporary art takes the departures from tradition even further, pushing boundaries in ways that were unimaginable in earlier epochs.

 What Defines Traditional Art’s Boundaries?